morpho-org/vault-v2-reallocation-bot/README.md

 4. Only executes reallocations when the utilization delta exceeds a minimum threshold (2.5% by default)

 ## Apy Range Strategy

-The bot can also use the `ApyRange` strategy.

 This strategy tries to keep vaults listed markets borrow APY within the ranges defined in `apps/config/src/strategies/apyRange.ts`.
 Ranges can be defined at the global level, at the vaults level, or/and at the markets level.